braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/analytics/home_dashboard.md

 ---
-nav_title: Understanding Overview Data
+nav_title: Home Dashboard
-article_title: Understanding Your Overview Data
+article_title: Home Dashboard (Previously Overview)
 page_order: 1
 page_type: reference
-description: "This reference article describes the Overview page, and provides definitions for statistics available on this page."
+description: "This reference article describes your Home dashboard, and provides definitions for statistics available on this page."
 tool:
   - Reports

 ---

-# Understanding overview data
+# Home dashboard (previously "Overview")

 > Learn about the **Home** page and the statistics available there.

 The **Home** page on the dashboard provides key mobile metrics for you to track and understand the performance of your app and gives you an at-a-glance high-level understanding of your app's userbase.
-This is your home page in the dashboard.

 {% alert note %}
 If you are using the [older navigation]({{site.baseurl}}/navigation), this is your **Overview** page.